 Disposable income is calculated by deducting your monthly expenses and cost of living from the income you receive each month.
 The payment plan will usually require a borrower to pay all of their disposable income for the next 3 to 5 years toward the debts included in the bankruptcy.
 If the borrower complies with the terms of the bankruptcy any balance still due on credit cards and other unsecured debt at the end of the bankruptcy will be discharged.

 Unlike Chapter 7 bankruptcy, Chapter 13 debtors will not have to pass the Means Test to be eligible.
 The Means Test requires a borrower’s monthly income after specified deductions to be below the Florida adjusted median income.
 In Chapter 13 cases the Means Test is not required; however, a borrower’s secured debts must be less than $1,081,400 and their unsecured debts must be less than $360,475.

 Consult a Bankruptcy Lawyer in the Tampa Bay Area Today

 We understand these are very difficult times for you and we are here to help.
 We have many options available that can help you successfully manage your debt and regain your financial health.
 We will explain each option to you in detail and help you make a decision that is best for you and your family.

 Our initial consultation is free and we offer flexible payment options to all of our clients.
 At Florida law Advisers, P.A. we want to provide you with solutions, not add to your financial burden.
 We will work with you to develop a payment plan that you can afford.
-We accept many forms of payment and offer our bankruptcy clients the choice of either a low cost flat fee or low cost hourly fee for bankruptcy representation.
+We accept many forms of payment and offer our bankruptcy clients the choice of either a low-cost flat fee or a low-cost hourly fee for bankruptcy representation.